kesen-humblebundle/game_overview/README.md

 > This is a service representing the game system requirements and other specifications
 > on the product page of our Humble Bundle clone.
 It fetches info about a particular
 > product and displays relavent info in the same manner as the original site.
+> A second div displays system requirements for a given id and includes a dropown to view more.

 ## Related Projects